These Are The Victims Of The Terrorist Attacks In Spain

 The Belgian post office clerk was on a family vacation with her two sons, ages 11 and 14, and her husband, a Belgian Army soldier.

-Vanbockrijck’s husband reportedly tried to push their sons away from harm when the van crashed into the sidewalk, according to Dutch newspaper Het Belang Van Limburg.
+Vanbockrijck’s husband reportedly tried to push their sons away from harm when the van crashed into the sidewalk, according to a Belgian Dutch-language newspaper, Het Belang Van Limburg.
 One son was injured, and his wife died at the scene.